ty4ko/PopcornTimeCE-desktop/README.md

 #### PopcornTime-CE configuration

-The configuration settings for this port are stored in your profile directory `.Popcorn-Time-CE-nwjs15` (name in manifest src/package.json), if you want to import the configuration settings from a previous installation of PopcornTime-CE you can do that from the configuration page after run this port.
+The configuration settings for this port are stored in your profile directory `.Popcorn-Time-CE-dev` (name in manifest src/package.json), if you want to import the configuration settings from a previous installation of PopcornTime-CE you can do that from the configuration page after run this port.

 #### Building
 *Builds the app for a packaged, runnable app*